 So the aim here is to find ways to reduce your worrying so you are not constantly at the mercy of your fears.

-However, the first step is to accept that there will always be external factors which can trigger your anxiety because we can’t control what happens to us.
+However, the first step is to accept that there will always be external factors that can trigger your anxiety because we can’t control what happens to us.
 That’s just the way life is.

 You can’t control all of your thoughts and you can’t control the situations that life throws at you.

 But you can change the way that you respond to any uncomfortable thought or situation that has been causing you angst.